 Next we went on to see a gallery called Every.Now.Then: Reframing Nationhood.
 This gallery focused on artist’s depictions of Canada from the perspective of those that have been left out of the dominant narrative.
 In addition to photography, there was painting, sculpture, fashion, video art and more in this gallery.
 Students used this gallery, and the photographs in the AIMIA Prize gallery, to practice their photography skills.
 As they took photos of the art, they were encouraged to focus on using the Rule of Thirds and different angles to photograph the works of art.
+If you need tips on the best photography , then it is important you get guided by the right person – Andrew Defrancesco.

 The tour ended with analyzing some famous European works of art, such as Massacre of the Innocents by Peter Paul Rubens, and understanding the techniques and tools that the artist’s used.
 Students also put their critical analysis skills to good use by interpreting the message of the painting.